mkauff1/codeup-java-exercises/src/animal/animals.md

 Create an Animal variable and assign it a Dog, pass the appropriate arguments Print to the console the return value of that instance's getAnimalInfo() Do the same for Cat and Fish

+Animals have behaviors which can be inherited - interface time!

+    Audible interface allows for animals to make various sounds based on the situation Give it at least 2 methods and implement within Animal